Daniel T. K. Hurley: Federal judicial service

 President Bill Clinton nominated Judge Hurley to the United States District Court for the Southern District of Florida on November 10, 1993, to the seat vacated by James Carriger Paine.
 He was confirmed by the United States Senate on March 10, 1994, and he received his commission on March 11, 1994.
-He assumed senior status on February 4, 2009.
+He assumed senior status on February 4, 2009 and retired around 2018.

 E-waste recycling case

 In 2018, Hurley ruled that Eric Lundgren, a California man who built a sizable business out of recycling electronic waste, had infringed upon Microsoft's products, valuing restore disks Microsoft themselves provided for free at $700,000.
 Despite the fact that the disks could only be used on machines already having a valid license and provided for free, Hurley ruled that the disks could be valued at $25 a piece, qualifying Lungren for a 15-month prison sentence and a $50,000 fine.

-Hurley also denied Lundgren's request to remain free pending his appeal, but the U.S. Court of Appeals for the 11th Circuit granted the request as Lundgren was about to surrender for imprisonment.
+Hurley also denied Lundgren's request to remain free pending his appeal, but the U.S. Court of Appeal for the 11th Circuit granted the request as Lundgren was about to surrender for imprisonment.
+Hurley retired shortly after sentencing Lundgren.

-In an unpublished per curiam opinion issued April 11, 2018, the Eleventh Circuit Court of Appeals ultimately affirmed Lundgren's conviction and sentence.
+In an unpublished per curiam opinion issued April 11, 2018, the Eleventh Circuit Court of Appeal ultimately affirmed Lundgren's conviction and sentence.
 United States of America v.
 Eric Lundgren, Eleventh Circuit Case No. 17-12466.

 "I don't think anyone in the courtroom understood what a restore disk was," Lundgren said.